Khodmi (Bou Saáda Knife)

 Collection Number: 246

-An Algerian knife known as a khodmi in Amazigh, commonly used for everyday utility purposes whose collectors name refers to the Algerian City of Bou Saáda from where they are sold.
-They take their form from earlier European Mediterranean knives from places like Genoa and Corsica.
+An Algerian knife known as a khodmi in Amazigh, commonly used for everyday utility purposes.
+They are also called Bou Saáda knives by collectors, referring to the Algerian City of Bou Saáda from where they are produced and sold.
+These type of knives take their form from earlier European Mediterranean knives from places like Genoa and Corsica.
 Many examples date to World War II as bringbacks from the North Africa Campaign.
-This one, I believe, is from the earlier 20th century.
+This is an earlier example from the 20th century with good age.

-The steel blade is straight single- edged with a false edge for roughly the remaining 3/4 of the blade.
+The straight steel blade is single- edged with a false edge for roughly the remaining 3/4 of the blade.
 On one side, two shallow fullers follow the lower half.
 A copper circular plug is present between two stamps, reminiscent of the early Italian maker's marks, along with some engraved linework.
-On the reverse side are some geometric designs.
+On the reverse side are some geometric designs in a pattern.

 The hilt is composed of carved wood bound in copper and steel wire.
 Notched steel bolster and line work on the spine.
-The sheath is dyed red leather over wood with a steel suspension ring.
+The sheath is embossed dyed red leather over wood with an iron suspension ring.
 Attached is a leather lanyard carrying strap that is threaded through the hilt hole for a secure grip when in use.
-A good quality, complete example of the Algerian Khodmi knife.
+A good quality and older, complete example of the Algerian Khodmi knife.

 [1] Claude, Eric.
 2020.
 “The Small Catalog of Moroccan and Algerian Edged Weapons”.
 Page 224